Repercussions of gifting assets

 Deliberate deprivation of assets

-Deliberate deprivation of assets is when the local authority deems that a person has deliberately disposed of assets to increase eligibility for local authority funding.
+Deliberate deprivation of assets is when the local authority deems that a person has deliberately disposed of assets to increase their eligibility for local authority funding.

 When a local authority carries out a financial assessment for residential care it will ask about previously-owned assets, not just those that are owned currently.
 Remember that with a property, it’s quite easy for the authorities to check the ownership ‘trail’.